msainsburydale/NeuralBayesEstimators/README.md

 # Source code for "Likelihood-Free Parameter Estimation with Neural Bayes Estimators"

-This repository contains the source code for reproducing the results in "Likelihood-Free Parameter Estimation with Neural Bayes Estimators" (Sainsbury-Dale, Zammit-Mangion, and Huser, 2022).
-An arXiv pre-print is available [here](https://arxiv.org/abs/2208.12942).
+This repository contains code for reproducing the results in ["Likelihood-Free Parameter Estimation with Neural Bayes Estimators" (Sainsbury-Dale, Zammit-Mangion, and Huser, 2022)](https://arxiv.org/abs/2208.12942).

 The methodology described in the manuscript has been developed into a user-friendly and well-documented `Julia` package, [NeuralEstimators.jl](https://github.com/msainsburydale/NeuralEstimators.jl), with an accompanying [`R` interface](https://github.com/msainsburydale/NeuralEstimators).
 The code in this repository is made available primarily for reproducibility purposes, and we encourage readers seeking to implement neural Bayes estimators to explore the package and its documentation.

 ## Repository structure

-We first briefly describe the repository structure, although an understanding of this structure is not needed for reproducing the results of the manuscript.
-The repository is organised into folders containing source code (`src`), intermediate objects generated from the source code (`intermediates`), figures (`img`) and results (`results`), and controlling shell scripts that weave everything together (`sh`).
-Each folder is then further divided into the following tree structure, where each branch is associated with one component of the manuscript:
+We first briefly describe the repository structure, although an understanding of this structure is not needed for reproducing the results.
+The repository is organised into folders containing source code (`src`), intermediate objects generated from the source code (`intermediates`), figures (`img`), results (`results`), and controlling shell scripts that weave everything together (`sh`).
+Each folder is further divided into the following tree structure, where each branch is associated with one component of the manuscript:

 ```bash
 ├── Univariate          (Section 2)